zhuang27149/e-sport-company/index.md

 ### 3.4 Factors relate to e-sports companies
 In order to see what differences between them and what factors behind the phenomenon.
 In our analysis, we choose Hainan Province which has most number of e-sports companies, Shanghai which is a traditional advanced e-sports city in public eyes to see their differences.
+In order to see what differences between them and what factors behind the phenomenon.
+In our analysis, we choose Hainan Province which has most number of e-sports companies, Shanghai which is a traditional advanced e-sports city in public eyes to see their differences.
+The chart shows the development trend of e-sports companies in this two places and Hainan surpassed Shanghai after 2017.

-As you can see, Shanghai surpasses Hainan in all aspects.
+However, when considering relating factors, Shanghai surpasses Hainan in all aspects.

+![factorsofshanghaivshainan](https://github.com/zhuang27149/e-sport-company/blob/master/images/4.factors-shanghaivshainan.png)

 However, we find a government document of General Office of the State Council, PRC（国务院），which directly guide the development of Hainan province.
 Sports lottery is supported by the government.
 Considering Hainan’s poor infrastructure, they paid more attention to internet industry.
 And e-sports is the only field having competitive elements.
 That is maybe the reason why there are so many companies located in Hainan.
-![factorsofshanghaivshainan](https://github.com/zhuang27149/e-sport-company/blob/master/images/4.factors-shanghaivshainan.png)

 ```markdown
 Syntax highlighted code block